tinydevcrm/tinydevcrm-api-docs/content/clients.md

 ---
 title: "Clients"
-weight: 11
+weight: 26
 ---

-# Creating Event-Driven Clients
+# Create Your Own!

+I hope you've found this tutorial and documentation useful.
 The special thing about TinyDevCRM is how any app built on top of it isn't special.
-All tiny automation-first apps can be built from these fundamentals.
+All tiny automation-driven apps can be built from these basic fundamentals.

 __________